Jury selection begins in Montana killing of German teen

 Markus Kaarma, 30, is charged with deliberate homicide in the death of 17-year-old Diren Dede of Hamburg, who authorities said was killed while “garage hopping” in Kaarma’s Missoula neighborhood, apparently scavenging for alcohol.

-On the night of the shooting in April, Dede and an Ecuadorian exchange student, Robby Pazmino, approached Kaarma’s open garage, and Dede entered, while Pazmino remained on the street, he told police in an affidavit.
+On the night of the shooting in April, Dede and an Ecuadorian exchange student, Robby Pazmino, approached Kaarma’s open garage.
+Dede entered, while Pazmino remained on the street, Pazmino told police in an affidavit.

-Alerted to the teens’ presence by motion sensors and a video monitor, Kaarma walked outside and fired a shotgun four blasts into his darkened garage, killing Dede, according to prosecutors.
+Alerted to the teenager’s presence by motion sensors and a video monitor, Kaarma walked outside his house and fired four shotgun blasts into the darkened garage, killing Dede, according to prosecutors.

 Defense lawyers have said Kaarma, a U.S. Forest Service firefighter, feared for the safety of his family and acted in self-defense as Dede entered the attached garage of his home and advanced toward the kitchen.